-The combined expertise of five faculty members, each with autonomously-funded laboratories located within one research centre, makes this a unit with a history of strong collaborative research and a world leader in the field of visual neuroscience.
+The combined expertise of six faculty members, each with autonomously-funded laboratories located within one research centre, makes this a unit with a history of strong collaborative research and a world leader in the field of visual neuroscience.

 Key areas of research include understanding how the adult brain sees motion, form, depth and colour in the visual scene.